Trump, Saudis hit reset button

 The work to reset relations was on full display this week when Saudi Arabia's deputy crown prince and his delegation met with Trump and his top advisers at the White House Wednesday, just one of a series of high-level meetings between Saudi and US officials in recent days.

-The Saudis extolled the meeting as a "historic turning point," and one Saudi source in the meeting described it as "exceptionally warm."
+The Saudis extolled the meeting as a "historic turning point," and said it "marked a significant shift in relations."
 A senior White House official confirmed the rosy portrait to CNN and called the meeting "very important."

-Ali Shihabi, executive director of the Arabia Foundation, who was part of the Saudi delegation to the White House, said the Saudi leadership and the Trump administration are in "perfect alignment" on the Iran nuclear deal and said Trump understands Saudi Arabia's conflict with Iran is an "existential battle."

 Pressed Thursday at the Pentagon about whether his country would be willing to put Saudi troops in Syria to fight ISIS, Deputy Crown Prince Mohammed bin Salman replied: "We are willing to do anything to eradicate terrorism, without limits."

-Note: CORRECTION: This story has been updated to more accurately characterize Shihabi's position.